 Clever way of limiting screen time for children that encourages activity yet rewards them with a bit each day when they’ve achieved their goals!

-I tried hard to not get them one but after a while it didn’t make sense to have a home phone since we never used it, and I needed a way to get ahold of them so low and behold they all have one.
-I will say it is convenient when we are traveling a long distance, which we do often, and they need a way to pass the time until we get to our final destination.
+I needed a way to get ahold of them so low and behold they all have one.
+I will say it is convenient when we are traveling a long distance.
+We do that often, and they need a way to pass the time until we get to our final destination.

 Yep, they’re all about their phones.